 She thought.
 "Inventory the new artifacts for A-Gallery one more time.
 Then you can go.
 Make sure everything is in the right place.
 But don't touch anything this time."
 She still hadn't looked at him.
 Maybe if she didn't look at him he wouldn't ask.
 He made it as far as the door before turning around.
 Damn, she thought.

 "Would I like to join you for a drink after work?
 That's what you were going to ask, right?"

-"Well, my friend is opening a new bar in San Francisco tonight and I thought we could drive up."
+"My friend is opening a new bar in the city tonight.
+We could drive up."

 "We can still make the after-party."

-She grabbed him by the wrist and pulled him away from the display.
+She pulled him away from the display.
 He nearly fell over.

 "I thought I heard something moving in there.
-I was afraid a rat might have gotten in and damaged it, so I peeked."
+I was afraid a rat or something might have gotten in and damaged it, so I peeked."

 "You should have gotten me," said Sharon.
 She felt her face go red and realized she was clenching her hands into fists.
-"Marcus, you have really crossed the line this time.
-I can't continue to allow you to—"
+"You really crossed the line this time.
+I can't cover for—"